AI-Engineer-Foundation/agent-protocol-client-python/README.md

+# THIS REPO HAS BEEN MERGED INTO THE MAIN REPO: https://github.com/AI-Engineer-Foundation/agent-protocol/tree/main/packages/client/python
 # Agent Communication Protocol - Python Client

 Python client for Agent Communication Protocol.
 This client simplifies the communication with the agent.